All news

 It seems to be working, as he has used these deciphered messages to win the Pennsylvania Lottery three times!

-Despite his claims about these “aliens” helping him win the lottery, a representative from the Pennsylvania Lottery said:
+Despite his claims about these “aliens” helping him win the lottery, it's worth noting that playing the lottery is random, and lottery plays have the same chance of winning.

 'Intangibles' continue to talk today